Stanley Ntagali: Episcopal ministry

 On 19 December 2004, Ntagali was consecrated as a bishop for the newly created Diocese of Masindi-Kitara by Archbishop Henry Orombi.
 Ntagali was the first bishop consecrated by Orombi.

 Ntagali was elected to be the next archbishop of Uganda by a secret ballot by all the 34 bishops of the Church of Uganda on 22 June 2011.
 He was installed as archbishop on 16 December 2012 at St. Paul's Cathedral at Namirembe.
 In addition to serving as the Archbishop of Uganda, Ntagali serves as bishop of the Diocese of Kampala, which is the episcopal see of the archbishop.
 His official position is Archbishop of Uganda and Bishop of Kampala.

 On 1 March 2020, having attained the retirement age of 65 years, Ntagali resigned and was replaced by Stephen Kaziimba, who was elected on 28 August 2019, as the 9th Archbishop of Uganda.

 Views

 Ntagali supports the ordination of women as priests and bishops.
 He was a strong supporter of the abandoned Anti-Homosexuality Act, 2014, and has since supported the introduction of the Ugandan Anti-Homosexuality Act, which introduces the death penalty for certain cases.

 Personal life

 In 1978, Ntagali married Beatrice.
 Together, they have four sons and one daughter.

+Suspension

 In January 2021, Ntagali's successor as primate, Stephen Kaziimba, suspended Ntagali from ordained ministry for being "involved in an extra-marital affair with a married woman, which he has acknowledged."
 Ntagali confessed and publicly asked for forgiveness at an April 2021 event celebrating the 60th anniversary of Church of Uganda independence.